 Mind to tail nutrition

-Just like us, dogs can often feel the stresses and strains of modern life.
-Stress can lead to an unhappy dog too and cause poor and problematic behaviour as he tries to cope.
-Observing your dog closely and spotting the signs of stress is the first step to improving their life and your relationship.
+Just like us, dogs often feel the stresses and strains of modern life.
+Stress can lead to an unhappy dog and cause poor and problematic behaviour.
+Observing your dog closely and spotting signs of stress is the first step to improving their life and your relationship.

-With breakthrough you no longer need to leave it to chance that your dog is feeling fine.
-See what a difference it makes and progress to a dog that’s as happy as can be.
+With Breakthrough, you no longer need to leave it to chance that your dog is feeling fine.
+See what a difference it makes and enjoy life with a dog that’s as happy as can be.
 Why wouldn’t you?

 General Feeding Advice

-Feed your dog half of the recommended weight of breakthrough twice per day at approximately the same time in the morning and evening.
-Just split the daily amount in the guide below into two.
+Feed your dog half of the recommended weight of Breakthrough twice per day at approximately the same time in the morning and evening.
+Just split the daily amount in the guide below into two meals.

 For a full list of ingredients take a look here